Salt and Sandon railway station

-Salt and Sandon railway station was a former British railway station opened by the Stafford and Uttoxeter Railway to serve the village of Salt in Staffordshire in 1867.
+Salt and Sandon railway station served the village of Salt, in Staffordshire, England, between 1867 and 1939.

+History

-Until 1904 it was known simply as "Salt" the name being changed to avoid confusion with Sandon and Salt station on the North Staffordshire Railway.
-Sandon was actually about two miles away, the station being nearer to Sandon Bank.
+On its opening in 1867, the station was called Salt.
+It was renamed Salt and Sandon in 1904 to avoid confusion with Sandon and Salt station on the North Staffordshire Railway.
+Sandon was actually about two miles away; the station being nearer to Sandon Bank.

-The Stafford and Uttoxeter Railway was purchased for £100,000 by the Great Northern Railway in July 1881 and the line subsequently passed into LNER ownership with Railway Grouping in 1923.
+The Stafford and Uttoxeter Railway was purchased for £100,000 by the Great Northern Railway in July 1881 and the line subsequently passed into London and North Eastern Railway ownership with Railway Grouping in 1923.